 Where do we go from here?

 These examples are proof that collaboration between bootcamps and universities takes many nuanced forms.
 There isn’t a cookie-cutter formula that schools can apply to create a partnership.
 The partnership has to fit the needs of students and benefit both the bootcamp and the university.
-Some coding bootcamps such as The Iron Yard have also been acquired by universities – check out our coding bootcamp acquisitions article.
+Some coding bootcamps have also been acquired by universities – check out our coding bootcamp acquisitions article.

 Did we miss a collaboration that you know about?
 Leave us a comment below!